EDUC 816 Applied Research

 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 A doctoral education should prepare the graduate to innovate within his/her workplace and identify implications for practice, policy, or research.
-This course is designed to equip the candidate to identify problems, design interventions, and generate solutions to improve policy or practice.
+This course is designed to equip the student to identify problems and begin formulation of the foundation of the applied research project.

 Textbook readings and lecture presentations